Zetia Side Effects

 Applies to ezetimibe: oral tablet

-Along with its needed effects, ezetimibe (the active ingredient contained in Zetia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.Frequency not determined
+As well as its needed effects, ezetimibe (the active ingredient contained in Zetia) may cause unwanted side effects that require medical attention.Frequency not determined

 - Abdominal fullness

 - large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, sex organs